Back to Kwikset Guides

 • Master code forgotten after initial setup

-• Lock firmware glitch causing code recognition failures
+• Firmware glitch causing code-recognition failures

 • Too many codes programmed causing conflicts